blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 [unresolved-questions]: #unresolved-questions

-- How should we constrain valid URI formats
+- [x] How should we constrain valid URI formats
-  - How should the version pair be formatted?
+  - [x] How should the version be formatted?
 Should we use query parameters?
-  - Should it be possible to go to a URI _without_ expressing a version, if so should returning the latest version be the expected behavior
+  - [x] Should it be possible to go to a URI _without_ expressing a version, if so should returning the latest version be the expected behavior
-- Do we want to reserve some suffix such as `/latest`
+  - [x] Do we want to reserve some suffix such as `/latest`

 # Future possibilities

 [future-possibilities]: #future-possibilities

 - We can publish a Block Protocol package (or many) for validation of Types
+- We can update the specification to provision for working drafts of Types, perhaps allowing for tagged versions that encapsulate Alpha/Beta/Unstable releases, etc.